Snownee/Lychee/docs/docs/README.md

 To create a new recipe that works in every world you create, you will need a datapack loader mod, such as [OpenLoader](https://www.curseforge.com/minecraft/mc-mods/open-loader).

-Or you can add recipes using [CraftTweaker](https://www.curseforge.com/minecraft/mc-mods/crafttweaker) or [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs-forge).
+Or you can add recipes using [CraftTweaker](https://www.curseforge.com/minecraft/mc-mods/crafttweaker) or KubeJS ([Forge](https://www.curseforge.com/minecraft/mc-mods/kubejs-forge) / [Fabric](https://www.curseforge.com/minecraft/mc-mods/kubejs-fabric)).

 ## Contact